 A recent survey by Glassdoor, the fastest growing jobs and recruitment, suggests that;

 Further research by Arise suggests that 58% of workers would take a pay cut to be able to work from home and 25% would be happy with a lower salary to avoid their commute.

 Everyone is familiar with shopping online for clothes and groceries.
-It is just as easy for your employees to go to the „online benefits shop“ and select and purchase the benefits and rewards that best suit them now.
-Next year they can repeat the purchase, or they can make changes to their „shop“.
+Similarly, your employees can go to the “online benefits shop” and select and purchase the benefits and rewards that best suit them now.
+Next year they can repeat the purchase, or they can make changes to their “shopping cart”.

 The business case for flexible benefits is clear and how you seamlessly integrate them into your existing HR processes is about to become a whole lot easier!